< All blogs

 2. Define the policy and set the objectives for the management system (or make sure these happen).

-3. Ensure the management system requirements are integrated into the organization’s business processes and aren’t an artificial add-on.
+3. Ensure the management system requirements are integrated into the organisation’s business processes and aren’t an artificial add-on.

-4. Promote and communicate how important the management system is to the success of the organization.
+4. Promote and communicate how important the management system is to the success of the organisation.

 5. Provide enough resources to run the management system.